eBay/tsv-utils/README.md

 ### keep-header

-A convenience utility that runs unix commands in a header-aware fashion.
+A convenience utility that runs Unix commands in a header-aware fashion.
 It is especially useful with `sort`. `sort` does not know about headers, so the header line ends up wherever it falls in the sort order.
 Using `keep-header`, the header line is output first and the rest of the sorted file follows.
 For example:
 ```
 $ # Sort a file, keeping the header line at the top.
 $ keep-header myfile.txt -- sort